RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 In this case the Market says FaZe has a 74.6% of winning and Mousesports has a 32% chance of winning.
 You probably noticed these percents don't add to 100%.
 The difference in these percentages is called the Betting Margin (See below).

 ### Tradition odds definition: How it differs from Betting Market Odds
 - Traditional Odds = (Probability of event happening) / (Probability of event not happening).
 You can then workout with algebra what the probability is from traditional odds.
 These probabilities will add up to 1.
-    NOTE: When dealing with decimal odds, the probability is P = 1/(decimal odds).
 - Betting Market Odds are the same as traditional odds with the exception that the betting market will slightly raise the probabilities of each team winning, which translates to a lower payout from the odds.
-This is the Betting Margin.
+This is called the Betting Margin.
 It is a built in way the betting market protects itself from having to payout higher amounts to winning bets.
 So in order to calculate our estimate of the true probability predictions of a betting market you would then add back this difference/2 for each team.
 This difference would be the probabilities of the betting market of each team winning added up and subtracting 1.

 ## Data collection: Web Scraping (2 web sources)
 - History of CS:GO matches from 2012 to present(2018 Jan)